branchwelder/web-technologies/resources/html.md

 Breaking down the acronym[^newcode]:

-**HyperText** is simply the ability to jump from one document to another via links.
+> **HyperText** is simply the ability to jump from one document to another via
+> links.
+>

-**Markup** means that HTML specifies (marks up) content, i.e. it provides meaning.
+> **Markup** means that HTML specifies (marks up) content, i.e. it provides
+> meaning.
 This is a very important point.
-HTML is not intended to specify how something looks; instead, it specifies what things are: a paragraph, a heading, a quotation, etc. The appearance of content is provided by CSS).
+HTML is not intended to specify how
+> something looks; instead, it specifies what things are: a paragraph, a
+> heading, a quotation, etc. The appearance of content is provided by CSS).
+>

-**Language** A misnomer: HTML is not a language in the classical sense of programming languages, because it cannot create executable programs on its own.
+> **Language** is a misnomer: HTML is not a language in the classical sense of
-Do not put HTML on your resume under “Programming Languages” – any employer who knows his code will be able to tell that you are, at best, uninformed.
+> programming languages, because it cannot create executable programs on its
+> own.

 ## Start Here